privong/papers-in-markdown/README.md

 I welcome contributions for other journals.

 In case you are hesitant about committing to Markdown when writing your papers, if you eventually come to a point where it seems easier to do something in LaTeX, pandoc will pass LaTeX through so you can directly embedd it into the Markdown file.
-Alternately you can convert the Markdown file into a LaTeX file and simply pick up editing the LaTeX directly as if you had been writing in LaTeX all along.
+Alternately you can convert the Markdown file into a LaTeX file and simply pick up editing the LaTeX directly, just as if you had been writing in LaTeX all along.

 ## Journal Templates